vjsangwan/react-hooks-tdd-testing-user-events-lab/README.md

 - a set of checkboxes allowing the user to select their interests
 - a button to submit the form

-When the form is submitted, use the form data display a personalized message indicating that the form was submitted successfully.
+When the form is submitted, use the form data to display a personalized message indicating that the form was submitted successfully.

-**Bonus:** Include a list of the interests the user selected in the message as well.
+**Bonus:** Include a list of the user's interests in the message as well.

+You will be doing your coding in `src/App.js` and `src/__tests__/App.test.js`.
+If you use the starter code, note that the `App.test.js` file includes the tests for the existing code for your reference.
+You will be responsible for creating the additional tests for the form and its behavior.

 ## The Process